Concentration (game show): Double Play

 The Double Play round was the first bonus round played on a Concentration series.
 The round was usually played twice per episode.

 The winner of each game was tasked with solving two rebuses within ten seconds.
 After the audience and the viewers were shown the solution to the first rebus, the puzzle was shown to the contestant.
-If he/she solved it, the contestant won $100 and the clock stopped while the second rebus was set in place.
+If he/she solved it, he won $100 and the clock stopped while the second rebus was set in place.
 The process then repeated itself, with the contestant needing to solve the second rebus before the clock hit zero.
 Doing so won a prize, which for the first four seasons was a new car.
-For the final season, a nine square board was used to determine the contestant's potential prize(s).
-The car, along with three other prize packages, were available to choose from and the first prize the contestant matched was the reward for winning the round.
-The ninth space on the board concealed a wild card, which automatically matched any revealed prize(s) chosen before it; this allowed the contestant to play for more than one prize if there was more than one displayed on the board when the wild card came up.

-If there was time left in the show for another round but not enough time to play the third game with the money amounts described above, a third Double Play round was played.
-Two rebuses were played, with each contestant playing one, and solving a rebus within ten seconds won the player that did so an extra $50.

 The music for a Double Play win was later used on The Price Is Right during prize descriptions of a car.
 Many other cues from The Price Is Right were used on Concentration as well, including music used for the head starts and Double Play prize descriptions.